riehlegroup/msadoc/server/README.md

 ### User Authentication

 There are the following authentication mechanisms, each represented by an `AuthGuard` class:

-* `JwtAccessAuthGuard` - the classic API ednpoint protection
+- `JwtAccessAuthGuard` - the classic API endpoint protection
-* `UserPasswordAuthGuard` - only used to get JWT tokens
+- `UserPasswordAuthGuard` - only used to get JWT tokens
-* `JwtRefreshAuthGuard` - only used to refresh a JWT access token
+- `JwtRefreshAuthGuard` - only used to refresh a JWT access token
-* `ApiKeyAuthGuard` - only used for endpoints used by CI
+- `ApiKeyAuthGuard` - only used for endpoints used by CI

 **Usage**: Annotate method in controller with e.g. `@UseGuards(JwtAccessAuthGuard)`

 ### Database Migrations

-* Change the `orm` classes you want to change.
+- Change the `orm` classes you want to change.
-* Make sure your `.env` file points to the right database.
+- Make sure your `.env` file points to the right database.
-* Run `npm run typeorm:generate-migration --name=<MigrationName>` to create a new migration file in `/src/database/migrations`.
+- Run `npm run typeorm:generate-migration --name=<MigrationName>` to create a new migration file in `/src/database/migrations`.
-* The next `npm run start` will automatically execute all required db migrations.
+- The next `npm run start` will automatically execute all required db migrations.

 ### Exploring the database

 You can access PGAdmin on `localhost:5433`

 Login credentials:

 - Email: `example@example.com`
 - Password: `example`